 Final Outcome

-Through fixture realignment, shield installation, and dimming integration, Access Fixtures successfully mitigated the light trespass issue while maintaining optimal tennis court illumination.
-The adjustments brought the project into compliance with local regulations, resolving neighbor concerns and enhancing the client’s overall experience.
+Through fixture realignment, shield installation, and dimming integration, Access Fixtures successfully mitigated the light trespass issue while maintaining optimal illumination for pickleball play.
+These adjustments brought the project into compliance with local regulations and resolved neighbor concerns, ensuring a balanced lighting environment.

 Conclusion